Virgin Media Two: 2006 – 2009

 When Channel 6 launched the channel offered Irish viewers programming previously unavailable on other Irish channels these included:

-Heroes, House, Rachael Ray, My Name is Earl, American Dad!, Dexter, Family Guy and The Closer.
+Heroes, House, Rachael Ray, My Name Is Earl, American Dad!, Dexter, Family Guy and The Closer.
 The channel began to air repeats of other high profiled shows which previously broadcast on other Irish channels these included: CSI, Frasier, Friends, Sex and the City, Scrubs, The Sopranos, Swingtown and The Wire.

 2009 – 2016

 When the TV3 Group re-branded 3e as a successor to Channel 6, many existing programming on TV3 began to air on the channel.
 One of the first major acquisitions for the channel was the agreement to broadcast ABC's Jimmy Kimmel Live! and The Middle.
 On 15 November 2010, 3e replaced Jimmy Kimmel Live with TBS's Conan.

 TV3 Group signed an agreement with HBO to air the first season of In Treatment.
 It also began to air episodes of Glee which has its first showing every Friday night at 21:00 on 3e before TV3 on Wednesday night.
 Popular Fox animated comedies began to air on 3e such as The Cleveland Show, Futurama Family Guy and American Dad! and other Fox programmes such as America's Got Talent and American Idol and the US version of The X-Factor.

 ITV programming began to air on the channel either as repeats or extended programming such as I'm a Celebrity...Get Me Out of Here!, Dancing on Ice, The X Factor, The Xtra Factor and Britain's Got Talent.
 3e also simulcasted Five's reality TV series Don't Stop Believing in Summer 2010.
 Other British programmes include The Graham Norton Show, Fonejacker and The Only Way is Essex, which broadcast late night Friday and Saturday.

-3e began to broadcast some popular Australian programmes these included Channel Ten's Underbelly and Bondi Rescue and Seven Network's Nothing to Declare.
+3e began to broadcast some popular Australian programmes these included Nine Network's Underbelly, Network Ten's Bondi Rescue and Seven Network's Nothing to Declare.